jorritfolmer/puppet-splunk/README.md

 ### `phonehomeintervalinsec`

 Optional.
-Unsed to configure the phonehomeinterval of the deploymentclient.
+Used to configure the phonehomeinterval of the deploymentclient.
 Defaults to undef.

+### `pool_suggestion`

+Optional.
+Used to perform license pool management at the indexers instead of at the licence master.

 ### `repositorylocation`